 - using either talk therapy or cognitive behavioral therapy

 - taking prescription medications, such as antidepressants or antianxiety medication, to treat symptoms

 - practicing alternative treatments, such as acupuncture, massage therapy, or yoga

 If you’re feeling overwhelmed and on the verge of a breakdown, consider these strategies for managing your symptoms:

 - Breathe deeply and count backward from 10 when you’re feeling anxious or stressed.

 - Cut caffeine and alcohol from your diet.

 - Develop a sleep schedule and routine that will help you sleep well.
 This could mean taking a warm bath, switching off electronic devices, or reading a book before bed.

 It’s not uncommon to feel unable to cope with life’s stresses at one time or another.
 But you’re not dealing with stress in a healthy way if you’re having difficulty doing your daily tasks.

 Your doctor can help you treat the physical symptoms.
 They can also refer you to a psychologist or psychiatrist.
 These mental health professionals can treat your emotional, mental, and behavioral symptoms.

 Lifestyle modifications can help you prevent a nervous breakdown.
 They can also help lessen the severity and frequency of them.
 These include:

 - going to a therapist or attending counseling sessions to manage stress

 - avoiding drugs, alcohol, caffeine, and other substances that create stress on the body

 - getting regular sleep and sleeping for at least six hours a night

 - incorporating relaxation techniques like deep breathing into your daily routine

 - reducing your stress level by pacing yourself, taking mini-breaks, better organizing your environment and daily activities, and keeping a daily to-do list

-You can make these changes on your own, but it may be more helpful to come up with a treatment plan with your doctor.
+You can make these changes on your own, but it may be more helpful to work with your doctor to create a treatment plan that best meets your healthcare needs.